 - 1.1.4 This Plan provides a vision for the future of our area and sets out clear planning policies to realise this vision.
-These policies are in step with higher level Government planning policy, as required by the Localism Act 2011, namely the NPPF and Wiltshire Council's adopted Core Strategy.
-Our Plan is governed by the adopted WCS, in particular its Core Policy 13: Malmesbury Community Area Policy, and provides the locally-developed detail. - 1.1.5 The adopted WCS requires the Plan Area to accommodate more housing and this Draft Plan shows in a positive way how this can be achieved.
-Whilst the WCS obliges the Malmesbury Community Area to accommodate an indicative minimum number of additional dwellings in the planning period to 2026, our Neighbourhood Plan will provide guidance on the community's wishes with respect to the location of this new build and the type of houses to be constructed. - 1.1.6 The provision of school places and infrastructure facilities has also been addressed and there are policies that support and encourage further employment sites. - 1.1.7 In addition to this Draft Plan document, there are a number of key documents that comprise its 'Evidence Base'.
+These policies have regard to national planning policy and advice; and are in general conformity with local strategic policy, as set out in Wiltshire's adopted Core Strategy, including Core Policy 13 (Malmesbury Community Area Policy). - 1.1.5 The adopted WCS requires the Plan Area to accommodate more housing and this Plan shows in a positive way how this can be achieved.
+Whilst the WCS obliges the Malmesbury Community Area to accommodate an indicative minimum number of additional dwellings in the planning period to 2026, our Neighbourhood Plan will provide guidance on the community's wishes with respect to the location of this new build and the type of houses to be constructed.

+- 1.1.6 The provision of infrastructure has also been addressed and there are policies that support and encourage further employment sites. - 1.1.7 In support of this Neighbourhood Plan, there are a number of key documents that comprise its 'Evidence Base'.
 These are technical documents, typically assessing options for development and related matters, which explain what options were considered for the future of Ashton Keynes.